c-arthurs/QuArray/docs/index.rst

 .. only:: not i18n

   .. note::
-     This documentation is written to support the TMApp application that was developed for TMA analysis.
+     This documentation is written to support the QuArray application that was developed for TMA analysis.
-     Download the `latest stable binary <https://github.com/c-arthurs/TMAPP/releases>`_ or read the :ref:`installation page <installation_page>`.
+     Download the `latest stable binary <https://github.com/c-arthurs/QuArray/releases>`_ or read the :ref:`installation page <installation_page>`.

-Welcome to the official documentation of TMApp.
+Welcome to the official documentation of QuArray.

-TMApp Documentation
+QuArray Documentation
 ===================

 .. toctree::